- Flat Head Syndrome

 Knock knees are a part of normal growth and development.
-During the early childhood growth, knock knees help in maintaining balance and usually self-corrects by ages 7-8.
+During early childhood, our knees help in maintaining balance and usually self-corrects by ages 7-8.

-If the condition doesn’t appear until a child is 6 or older, it could be a sign of an underlying bone disease.
-Obesity can also contribute to knock knees, or cause a gait pattern that resemble knock knees.
+If the condition doesn’t improve when a child is 6 or older, it could be a sign of an underlying bone disease.